 - "n/a" - "Not caring one jot about the communities they are supposed to be representing" - "I have personally experienced senior Councillors coming across as aggressive in meetings, senior Councillors calling for a review of the service just because they do not agree with a decision that has been made inline with adopted polices.
 Councillors sitting on a decision making committee replying to emails from trade representatives stating categorically that a policy should be changed - which could be construed as bias, especially when the councillor also works with the trade to which the policy relates which could also be seen as conflict of interest, (albeit they work in a different authority area).
 I have experienced Senior Councillors attempting to interfering with officer decisions both directly and indirectly for no other reason than political motivation.
 My experience of some Councillors is they expect officers to abide by the Council's behaviours and expectations but at the same time their conduct towards officers rides roughshod over those same behaviours and expectations.
 I am aware that the behaviour of some Councillors has contributed towards and increased levels of stress with in staff, resulting in periods of sickness.
-Emails from Councillors can and do come across as bullying bot in their content and tone, and have on several occasions been derogatory towards officers. experiences with Councillors behaving in this way has been reported on a number of occasions, but the hands of Senior Management seem to be tied when it comes to imposing any sanctions, and there is an appearance this lack of recourse is compounded the more senior the Councillor involved." - "Throughout the past 12 months enforcement of draconian measures based on false data which ultimately has killed thousands of businesses" - "Promises were made by the then chairman of the xxxxxxxx committee which were not kept and the result was that my company was closed down.
-I have also made a complaint to the ombudsman and the person who was expected to reply used a totally different set of points to the complaint this perso has been promoted since this happened" - "Aggression, Bad language, Racism, Bullying, Harassment, Discrimination, Fighting, defamatory statements, refusal to engage in standards processes" - "n/a" - "N/A" - " xxxxxxxx promoting family and friends business" - "Disrespectful behaviour towards others in my presence including at council meetings Sharing of exempt information bullying" - "I understand that Cllr xxxxxxxx, who is a councillor in my ward (xxxxxxxx) expressed grossly offensive and inappropriate views about certain minority groups in various tweets.
+Emails from Councillors can and do come across as bullying bot in their content and tone, and have on several occasions been derogatory towards officers. Μv experiences with Councillors behaving in this way has been reported on a number of occasions, but the hands of Senior Management seem to be tied when it comes to imposing any sanctions, and there is an appearance this lack of recourse is compounded the more senior the Councillor involved." - "Throughout the past 12 months enforcement of draconian measures based on false data which ultimately has killed thousands of businesses" - "Promises were made by the then chairman of the xxxxxxx committee which were not kept and the result was that my company was closed down.
+I have also made a complaint to the ombudsman and the person who was expected to reply used a totally diferent set of points to the complaint this perso has been promoted since this happened" - "Aggression, Bad language, Racism, Bullying, Harassment, Discrimination, Fighting, defamatory statements, refusal to engage in standards processes" - "n/a" - "N/A" - " xxxxxxx promoting family and friends business" - "Disrespectful behaviour towards others in my presence including at council meetings Sharing of exempt information bullying" - "I understand that Cllr xxxxxxx, who is a councillor in my ward (xxxxxxx) expressed grossly offensive and inappropriate views about certain minority groups in various tweets.
 The tweets were rapidly taken down, but the views were clearly meant at the time they were originally posted.
-No apology has - "Cannot find any thing they do in my local area"
+No apology has been made as far as I know." - "Cannot find any thing they do in my local area" - "Being told I was not allowed to speak in a meeting."